Skip to content

 Voluntary Liens

-People who borrow money to purchase property hold a mortgage from the lender.
+• Mortgage Liens - People who borrow money to purchase property hold a mortgage from the lender.
 This information is stored with the deed.
 The lienholder (lender) puts a lien on the property until the mortgage is paid off.
 If the property owner defaults on their mortgage, the lender can force foreclosure and sell the property to get their money back.
 These records have the name, address, and contact information of the lienholder, the original mortgage amount, and the property's value.

 Involuntary Liens

+Involuntary liens are those over which you have no control.
+They are imposed because of a debt you owe.
 There are three types of involuntary liens.
 They are as follows:

-When a contractor does work on a piece of property and the owner fails to pay them, they can put a mechanic's lien on the property so that when the property is sold, they get what they are owed.
+• Mechanic's Liens - When a contractor does work on a piece of property and the owner fails to pay them, they can put a mechanic's lien on the property so that when the property is sold, they get what they are owed.

-Tax liens are imposed by government offices (local, state, federal) for unpaid taxes.
+• Tax Liens - Tax liens are imposed by government offices (local, state, federal) for unpaid taxes.
 It may include delinquent estate, income, or property taxes.
 When the property is sold, these offices will get their money first to pay the unpaid taxes.

-Judgment liens arise from a court order.
+• Judgment Liens - Judgment liens arise from a court order.
 If a business, creditor, etc., sue the owner of a piece of property and they win, the court can impose a judgment lien against the property.
 Sometimes, these are awarded as a part of a settlement when the property owner commits an offense against someone else.
 An example might be a personal injury lawsuit.
 Often, the owner is forced to liquidate the property to pay off the lien.

 Liens can prevent you from selling your property.
 Someone looking to buy property should be cautious of investing in any piece of land with liens.
 Depending on the situation, you could lose the property if the lienholder files a claim against it and the courts validate it.

 Property liens are legal claims against a specific piece of property.
 A lien gives a creditor the right to seize the property should the debtor fail to pay a debt.
-There are multiple types of liens in Massachusetts:

 Easements and Covenants